 Graduate Education: Master's Degree in Speech-Language Pathology

 To practice as a licensed speech-language pathologist, a master's degree in speech-language pathology is required.
-Pursuing advanced education provides an in-depth exploration of speech and language disorders, diagnostic methods, and therapeutic interventions.
+Pursuing advanced education provides an in-depth exploration of speech and language disorders, diagnostic methods, evidence based intervention strategies, and therapeutic goal-setting/interventions.
 This phase is where aspiring SLPs hone their clinical skills through hands-on experiences and supervised practicum.

 The MGH Institute of Health Professions stands as a leader in speech-language pathology education and research.
 As the graduate school affiliate of Mass General Brigham, it offers a cutting-edge program and clinicals, ensuring students receive a comprehensive education in this field.